Tangible property makes the perfect gift to us

 Ways to use property as a donation

 An outright gift.
-This allows you to benefit AFSC today and gives you an immediate federal income tax charitable deduction.
+This allows you to benefit AFSC today and receive a federal income tax charitable deduction when you itemize.

 A gift in your will or living trust.
-You can leave a legacy at the American Friends Service Committee by donating property to us through your will or living trust and receive a federal estate tax charitable deduction.
+You can leave a legacy at the American Friends Service Committee by donating property to us through your will or living trust.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by AFSC, consider making a gift to us in his or her name.